When it comes to the future of healthcare, perhaps the only technology more powerful than CRISPR is Artificial Intelligence.

 Next week, I’ll continue to explore this concept of artificial intelligence in healthcare.

 Particularly, I’ll expand on how we’re acquiring and using the data for these doctor-augmenting AI systems: from ubiquitous biosensors, to the mobile healthcare revolution, and finally, to the transformative power of the health nucleus.

-As AI and other exponential technologies increase our healthspan by 30 to 40 years, how will you leverage these same exponential technologies to take on your Moonshots and live out your Massively Transformative Purpose?
+As Artificial Intelligence technology and other exponential technologies increase our healthspan by 30 to 40 years, how will you leverage these same exponential technologies to take on your Moonshots and live out your Massively Transformative Purpose?

 (1) A360 Executive Mastermind: This is one of the key conversations I’ll be exploring at my Executive Mastermind group called Abundance 360.
 The program is highly selective, for 360 abundance- and exponentially minded CEOs (running $10M to $50B companies).
 If you’d like to be considered, apply here.